yvrjsharma/HugginFace_Gradio/README.md

 My github repo and code can be accessed over here - [HugginFace_Gradio](https://github.com/yvrjsharma/HugginFace_Gradio/blob/main/Whatsapp_Image_Forwards_In_Your_Language_GradioDemo.ipynb).

-*If you enjoyed this article, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yuvraj-sharma-a7154628/) or [Twitter](https://twitter.com/yvrjsharma) and do share your feedback and any other ML app ideas that you would want to implement yourself, I will be happy to help as much as I can*
+*If you enjoyed this article, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yuvraj-sharma-a7154628/) or [Twitter](https://twitter.com/yvrjsharma) and do share your feedback and any other ML app ideas that you would want to implement yourself, I will be happy to help as much as I can.*

 Image source - Photo by <a href="https://unsplash.com/@rev3n?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Michał Kubalczyk</a> on <a href="https://unsplash.com/s/photos/tech?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>